Jowell & Randy: 1990s–2005: Early years

 Joel Alexis "Jowell" Muñoz Martínez was born in Springfield, Massachusetts on March 3, 1982 and grew up in Cataño, Puerto Rico, one of the island's poorest municipalities.
-He began to take interest in music at the age of seven listening to Puerto Rican rapper Vico C and Vico C's1989 cassette La Recta Final.
+He began to take interest in music at the age of seven listening to Puerto Rican rapper Vico C and his 1989 cassette La Recta Final.
 Vico C (born Luis Armando Lozada Cruz on September 8, 1971) is cited as being a pioneer of underground rap music in Puerto Rico during the mid- to late 1980s, playing a very influential role in the development of the genre.
 Jowell's first recording session was in 1996 for Los Fugitivos at a studio in Levittown, Puerto Rico alongside other rappers including Nicky Jam, Master Joe & O.G.
 Black, Camaleón, and Buru Fat Z. During the 1990s decade, most reggaeton albums composed by various artists used to be recorded in a day because of the low-budget equipments producers had at the time.
 Songs had to be recorded in one-take; any mistake meant having to restart the recording all over again.

 Circa 1996, Jowell met Giann Arias and began organizing parties at garages, where Arias served as a DJ with Jowell rapping over the beat.
 Jowell began building fame from his features in various reggaeton mixtapes.
 Giann founded a low budget studio called Live Music in 1997 in order to record his own mixtapes with Jowell and other artists.
 Jowell's first commercial mixtape was The White in 1998, in which he took part performing the song "No Has Encontrado" alongside Caimito-based rapper Baby Killer, who was his duo partner for some months until Baby Killer's retirement.
 Later in 1997, Jowell was featured on DJ Flavor's mixtape Megatron Sex with the song "Yo Tengo Una Notita", which became popular in Puerto Rican nightclubs.
 Afterwards, Muñoz was tapped as an opening act for fellow reggaeton performers including Ranking Stone, Falo, Alberto Stylee, and Wiso G.

 Randy Ariel Ortiz Acevedo was born in San Juan, Puerto Rico on July 16, 1983 and used to take part in a choir in a Puerto Rican church.
 As a child, he listened to rhythm and blues, blues, and soul music.
 He began his music career in 1998 and his first album appearance was on DJ Dice's mixtape In the House later that year.